It’s surprising how many otherwise competent attorneys ‘punt’ at the federal sentencing hearing. *

 - Show his/her strengths and weaknesses.
 If you can show that you are on the same page with the court as to the seriousness of the offense, the chances of having your other statements accepted will increase.

-- When asked which of the cases coming before them they find most challenging, judges agreed: predatory child sexual offenders who have harmed children and white-collar criminals who have harmed vulnerable people.
+- When asked which of the cases coming before them they find most challenging, judges agreed: predatory child sex offenders who have harmed children and white-collar criminals who have harmed vulnerable people.

-- All judges agreed they would rather hear from your client during the sentencing hearing, unless you have new information not contained in your sentencing memorandum and other submissions
+- All judges agreed they would rather hear from your client during their sentencing hearing unless you have new information not contained in your sentencing memorandum and other submissions.

-- Reduces the time, expense and effort needed in preparing your clients Presentence Report, while
+- Reduce the time, expense and effort needed in preparing your client’s Presentence Report.

-- Helping in preparation for the sentencing hearing.
+- In preparation for the (federal) sentencing hearing.

-The cost of proper research and organization of these PSR-relevant variables can effect the bottom-line of your firm:
+The cost of proper research and preparation of these PSR-relevant variables can affect the bottom line of your firm: